 Prof. Gabriele’s research and teaching have been featured in Forbes.com, The Washington Post, Religion News Service, The Guardian, The Daily Beast, Slate, Quartz, Pacific Standard, The New Republic, History.com, The Christian Science Monitor, and The Roanoke Times, as well as on CNN, on NPR, and the Australian Broadcasting Corporation.

-Since 2018, he has been a regular contributor to Forbes.com.
+In 2018, he was a regular contributor to Forbes.com.
+Clips: